Are We There Yet? (James Marriott album): Themes

-Singles and release
+Release and reception

+Commercial performance

 "So Long" was released on 9 June 2023 as the album's official lead single.
 "Romanticise This" was released on 27 July 2023 and served the album's second single.
 "Don't Blame Me" was released on 19 October 2023 and served the album's third and final single.
 All three singles received music videos to support their release.

 Are We There Yet? was released on 10 November 2023.
+The album peaked at 2 on the UK Independent Albums chart, as well as 7 on the Scottish Albums chart and 17 on the UK Albums chart.
+"Don’t Blame Me" debuted on Spotify’s Viral 50 and "White Noise", the eighth track on the album, gained momentum on TikTok.

 Critical reception

 Shyla Davidson of Square One Magazine gave the album a positive rating of 4 out of 5 stars, the article reads "With a mix of happy and melancholy tunes, this album leaves listeners feeling refreshed, and somewhat nostalgic.
 With just the right amount of slow, calming songs and songs that just make listeners want to dance, this album surely has something for listeners of all walks of life."